PaulCCCCCCH/UoN-G52GRP-frontend/README.md

-# Secure information gathering project--repository for front-end
+# Secure information gathering project-repository for front-end

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.